Scottish Conservative Leader Quits After Boris Johnson Suspends Parliament

 Her departure could throw the unity of the U.K. into doubt.
 In her role, she was the most influential voice for Scotland remaining a part of the U.K. at a time when support for Scottish independence has risen amid widespread opposition to Brexit.

+But her position was thrown into doubt when Johnson became Prime Minister in July.
+Johnson is widely seen as toxic in Scotland: earlier in August, a poll showed support for Scottish independence surpassing 50% for the first time since 2017.

+Davidson––along with a majority of Scots––voted to remain in the E.U. in the 2016 Brexit referendum.
+Johnson campaigned to leave, and has increasingly advocated leaving without a deal––which Davidson has said would be damaging to Scotland.

-Davidson’s resignation will not change the parliamentary arithmetic around Brexit––she is a member of the Scottish Parliament in Edinburgh, not the British Parliament in Westminster––but it is a blow for the U.K.’s ruling Conservative Party, in which she was seen as a key moderate figure.
+Davidson’s resignation will not change the parliamentary arithmetic around Brexit––she is a member of the Scottish Parliament in Edinburgh, not the British Parliament in Westminster––but it is a blow for the moderate wing of the U.K.’s ruling Conservative Party, where was seen as a key figure and rising star.

 Davidson, who appeared on the 2018 TIME 100, campaigned successfully to keep Scotland inside the United Kingdom during the Scottish independence referendum in 2014.